kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 {{< feature-state for_k8s_version="v1.28" state="beta" >}}

 When the StatefulSet {{<glossary_tooltip text="controller" term_id="controller">}} creates a Pod,
-it adds a label, `apps.kubernetes.io/pod-index`, that is set to the ordinal index of the Pod.
+the new Pod is labelled with `apps.kubernetes.io/pod-index`.
+The value of this label is the ordinal index of the Pod.
 This label allows you to route traffic to a particular pod index, filter logs/metrics using the pod index label, and more.
 Note the feature gate `PodIndexLabel` must be enabled for this feature, and it is enabled by default.